Costs, fees and scholarships

 According to the Ordinance on application fees and tuition fees at higher education institutions (SFS 2010:543), a higher education institution shall charge a tuition fee for first or second-cycle education from those who are not citizens of an EEA member state or Switzerland.

 The regulatory document, Rules on payment of tuition fees, includes the national and local rules applicable on payment of tuition fees for first and second-cycle education for those who are not citizens of an EEA member state or of Switzerland.

 Students in Sweden should budget for at least 8,568 SEK per month to cover all of their living costs.
 Find out more about an average student budget and available discounts for students at Stockholm University.

 Stockholm University and the Swedish Institute offer scholarships for master's students coming from countries outside of EU/EEA/Switzerland and who are required to pay tuition fees for studies.
 In addition, various organisations and foundations around the world offer scholarships for studies abroad.

-Find the answer to the most frequently asked questions or contact us for more information and guidance.
+Find the answer to the most frequently asked questions about costs, fees and scholarships, or contact us for more information and guidance.